History of Chickpeas

 Once people were growing these warm-weather chickpeas, it also turned out that you could grow warm-weather chickpeas further south than the winter chickpeas would grow.
 So by about 2500 BC (and perhaps earlier), people were farming chickpeas in Egypt, India and East Africa as well as in West Asia.
 In India, people ground up chickpeas to make chickpea flour, and baked the flour into flat bread-pancakes called chapatis.
 Indian people also boiled and mashed chickpeas to make a thick sauce called dal.

 By the time of Julius Caesar, about 50 BC, the growth of the Roman Empire had brought chickpeas even to northern Europe.
-Sometime later - maybe as late as the early Middle Ages - people in Egypt began to grind raw dried chickpeas, mix them with water and spices and fry balls of the batter in oil to make falafel.
+Sometime later - maybe as late as the early Middle Ages - people in Egypt began to soak and then grind raw dried chickpeas, mix them with water and spices and fry balls of the batter in oil to make falafel.
 Falafel balls make a good substitute for meat, and soon people were cooking falafel all over West Asia.